 Tuckwell Chase Lottery is a member of the Hospice Lotteries Association and who make a financial contribution to BeGambleAware on behalf of their members.
 BeGambleAware is a leading charity committed to promoting responsibility in gambling.

 Site blockers: such as Gamblock or Netnanny can block access to online gambling sites (there is likely to be a charge for these services).

-Any individual who feels that they cannot control their gambling may wish to exclude themselves from playing in the Tuckwell Chase Lottery (as defined in the Gambling Act 2005) and should advise the Lottery Director in writing, or by using the Tuckwell Chase Lottery Self-Exclusion Form, please contact us for a printed copy of the self-exclusion form.
+Any individual who feels that they cannot control their gambling may wish to exclude themselves from playing in the Tuckwell Chase Lottery (as defined in the Gambling Act 2005) and should advise the Lottery Director in writing, or by using the self-exclusion form which can be printed.
 Members wishing to use this facility will not be able to re-join the lottery for a minimum of 6 months from the date of exclusion.